Lifeboats of the Titanic: Lifeboat 3 (starboard)

 Eleven crewmen were among the occupants of this boat.
-It suffered the same problems with lowering that lifeboat 7 had encountered, with the lifeboat descending in fits and starts as the lowering ropes repeatedly stuck in the pulleys, but eventually reached the water safely.
-After Titanic sank the lifeboat drifted, while the bored women passengers passed the time by arguing with each other over minor annoyances.
-The occupants had a long wait in freezing conditions and were not rescued until about 7.30 a.m. when Carpathia arrived.
+It suffered the same problems with lowering that Lifeboat 7 had encountered, with the lifeboat descending in fits and starts as the lowering ropes repeatedly stuck in the pulleys, but eventually reached the water safely.
+After Titanic sank, the lifeboat drifted, while the bored women passengers passed the time by arguing with each other over minor annoyances.
+The occupants had a long wait in freezing conditions and were not rescued until about 7.30 a.m. when their boat reached Carpathia.